babar-raza/package-descriptions/aspose.com/nuget/aspose-for-cpp/Aspose.Cells for C++.md

 - [Insert an OLE object into the worksheet](https://docs.aspose.com/display/cellscpp/Inserting+OLE+Objects+into+the+Worksheet#InsertingOLEObjectsintotheWorksheet-InsertingOLEObjectsintotheWorksheet).
 - Access all the OLE objects contained in the worksheet for [extraction](https://docs.aspose.com/display/cellscpp/Extracting+OLE+Objects+from+Worksheet#ExtractingOLEObjectsfromWorksheet-ExtractingOLEObjectsfromWorksheet).

+## New Features in Version 19.11.0

+- Support for adding Callback event/mechanism that notifies the progress of conversion (e.g Excel to PDF).

+For the detailed notes, please visit [Aspose.Cells for CPP 19.11 Release Notes](https://docs.aspose.com/display/cellscpp/Aspose.Cells+for+CPP+19.11+Release+Notes).

 ## Read & Write Formats

 **Microsoft Excel:** XLS, XLSX, XLSB